 Silver Needle (or Bai Hao Yin Zhen) is one of the most revered of Chinese teas, produced in the Fuding and Zhenhe districts of its Fujian province.
-Gathered only for a few days in early spring, the dedication to perfection is evident in the pale, ivory colored liquor.
+Gathered only for a few days in early spring, the dedication to perfection is evident in the pale, ivory-colored liquor.
 The lingering fragrance of our Silver Needle is delicately honeysuckle floral, with a warmed sugar sweetness and a subtle hint of white grapes.
 Silver Needle feels refreshing, soft and airy on the palate.
-This is a high grade Bai Hao version of this exquisite tea, perfect to enjoy in multiple infusions.
+This is a high-grade Bai Hao version of this exquisite tea, perfect to enjoy in multiple infusions.

-Steep at 180° for 3-5 minutes.
+White Tea | Moderate caffeine | Steep at 180° for 3 minutes.

-teabagsOur teabags contain the same high-quality tea as our loose-tea offerings.
+Our teabags contain the same high-quality tea as our loose-tea offerings.
 Their pyramid shape gives the leaves plenty of room to unfurl and infuse, placing more flavor in each cup.
 Enjoy the superior flavor of gourmet tea with the convenience of a disposable bag.

 This makes our teas fresher than those offered by the companies who use middlemen and brokers, and also less expensive.
-Here's a comparison of how much more you'd be paying by buying this tea elsewhere: